 I'd been meaning to check out this anime film for a while.
 I had heard a lot of good things about it, especially from the Anipages Daily blog (one of the best animation blogs out there, and the few that has intelligent, rational discussions about anime).
 I finally got around to watching it last night, and I was completely blown away.

 I was expecting it to be a pretty bizarre experience just from the title, but I really didn't know anything about the plot.
 I assumed it was a heavy, serious psychological piece with a slow pace, with maybe one or two cool sequences.
-I definitely wasn't expecting it to be so... fun.
+I definitely wasn't expecting it to be so fun.
 The animation was phenomenal.
-Just about every scene had some kind of hilarious cartoony distortion in it, which is so rare in Japanese animation.
+Just about every shot had some kind of hilarious character distortion in it, which is so rare in Japanese animation.
 The sheer amount of imagination on display was awe-inspiring.
-The variety of visual styles somehow managed to avoid feeling contrived, and actually gave a deeper understanding of the characters' emotional states.
+The variety of visual styles somehow managed to avoid feeling contrived, and actually gave a deeper sense of the characters' emotional states.

 The story and its structure were just as original as every other aspect of the film, but I can't say too much about that without spoiling some of it.
 The "throw-anything-in" directorial style might not be to everybody's taste, but personally I'd been waiting to see a movie like this-- that felt like it was jam-packed with a little bit of everything-- for a long time.

 I'm still in shock from seeing it.
 Maybe I should have waited a couple of days before writing this so I could say something more objective about the movie.
 But I just couldn't contain my enthusiasm.
 Right now, it's definitely my favourite anime film, as well as one of my favourite films of any kind.
 It's a tragedy that it doesn't have any official English release, and the only way to see it is to either watch a blurry online video (as I did) or get a bootleg DVD (which I probably will as well, just so I can own it in some form).